 - Restrict who can create service accounts

-- Be restrictive on granting owner role to members as this allows the modifying and managing of the IAM policy for that resource
+- Be restrictive on granting owner roles to members.
+This allows the modifying and managing of the IAM policy for that resource

-When thinking about G Suite Cloud Identity and Access Control, we first establish the identity of a user, group, or domain, and then apply Google Cloud permissions to provide access control.
+When thinking about G Suite Cloud Identity and Access Control, we first establish the identity of a user, group, or domain.
+Afterward, we apply Google Cloud permissions to provide access control.
 Identity in the context of Google Cloud Platform (Google’s nomenclature is members) can be one of the following:

 Google Cloud Permissions and Roles

-In today’s RESTful API driven world, public cloud vendors are heavily using RESTful APIs to allow customers to interact with their public cloud resources.
+In today’s RESTful API-driven world, public cloud vendors are heavily using RESTful APIs.
+These APIs allow customers to interact with their public cloud resources.
 This holds true as well with defining permissions in the public cloud, using IAM.
 Permissions define which operations are allowed on a given resource in the public cloud.
 As is the case with Google, these permissions are represented in the form of the following:

 - pubsub.subscriptions.consume as an example

-Since the interaction with public cloud resources is very heavily RESTful API driven, often the available permissions align themselves with the RESTful API methods that are exposed.
+The interaction with public cloud resources is heavily driven by RESTful APIs.
+Frequently, the available permissions align themselves with the exposed RESTful API methods.
 So, generally, there is a 1:1 correlation with permissions to API call that is exposed.

 As an example, Google Cloud Platform has three types of roles that can be assigned via cloud IAM: